zbindenren/cc/README.md

 A small go library to parse [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Instead of regular expressions, this package uses a lexer, that functions similarly to Rob Pike's discussion about lexer design in this [talk](https://www.youtube.com/watch?v=HxaD_trXwRE).

-This library, creates whit a commit of the form:
+This library, parses a commit of the form:

 ```
 fix: correct minor typos in code